 Does Sprite only publish to the informational layer, or does it work on commercial pages too?

-Sprite's content engine operates on the informational layer: blog posts, buying guides, category education, and the supporting content that builds topical authority and routes traffic toward commercial pages.
+Sprite's content engine operates on the informational layer: blog posts, buying guides, category education, and supporting content that builds topical authority and routes traffic toward commercial pages.
 Your product pages and collection pages stay under your control.
-What Sprite does is build and maintain the layer above them, continuously, and connect it to your commercial architecture through internal links so the authority generated by informational content actually reaches the pages that convert it.
+Sprite builds and maintains the layer above them continuously, then connects it to your commercial architecture through internal links so authority from informational content reaches the pages that convert it.

 How does Sprite maintain brand voice across a large volume of informational content?

 Before generating a word of new content, Sprite runs a full analysis of your existing content corpus.
-It learns your register from what you have actually published: the vocabulary you reach for, the sentence rhythms that feel native, the way your brand frames a problem before it offers a solution.
-Every new piece is generated against that learned model and evaluated by Brand Reflection before it publishes.
-The result is a content archive that reads as the output of one consistent voice, not a content farm.
+It learns your register from what you have actually published: the vocabulary you reach for, the sentence rhythms that feel native, and the way your brand frames a problem before it offers a solution.
+Every new piece is generated against that learned model and evaluated by Brand Reflection before publication.
+The result is a content archive that reads as the output of one consistent voice rather than a content farm.

 What does the internal linking look like in practice?

-Every piece of informational content Sprite publishes is linked to the commercial pages it is contextually relevant to at the point of publishing, not as a retrospective task that competes with other priorities.
-As the content library grows, Sprite builds links between new pieces and existing cluster content, so the site graph develops with the architecture it needs from day one.
-The linking is bidirectional: when new commercial pages are added, the informational content that should be pointing to them gets updated too.
+Every piece of informational content Sprite publishes is linked to the commercial pages it is contextually relevant to at the point of publishing, rather than as a retrospective task that competes with other priorities.
+As the content library grows, Sprite builds links between new pieces and existing cluster content so the site graph develops with the architecture it needs from day one.
+The linking works both ways: when new commercial pages are added, the informational content that should point to them gets updated too.

 How quickly does the informational layer start producing results?

-Topical authority builds over weeks and months, not days, and that is worth saying plainly rather than dressing it up.
-The compounding effect is real, but it requires the cadence to hold long enough for search engines and AI systems to register the site as genuinely authoritative in its category.
+Topical authority builds over weeks and months, not days, and that is worth saying plainly.
+The compounding effect is real, but it requires a steady cadence long enough for search engines and AI systems to register the site as genuinely authoritative in its category.
 Most brands running Sprite see meaningful non-brand organic traffic movement within eight to twelve weeks of consistent publishing.
-The brands that see the fastest results tend to be those with adjacent authority in the category who needed volume and structure to activate it.
+The brands that see the fastest results tend to have adjacent authority in the category and enough volume and structure to activate it.

 Can I see what Sprite is planning to publish before it goes live?